-This glare will likely take place when your teenager has friends in the house that are planning to partake in activities that would make your grandmother slap them upside the head.
-A common scenario might include your child and one friend asking you for help with getting food upstairs, while the rest of their crew sneak contraband through the downstairs window wells.
+This glare will likely occur when your teenager has friends in the house that are planning to partake in activities that would make your grandmother slap them upside the head.
+A common scenario might include your child and one friend asking you for help with getting food upstairs while the rest of their crew sneak contraband through the downstairs window wells.

 The Make-You-Uncomfortable-So-You-Leave Glare

-Parents of teens with love interests will encounter this one on a regular basis when their child is entertaining their special guest.
+Parents of teens with love interests will encounter this one regularly when their child is entertaining their special guest.
 This imagined glare is meant to make you turn and run as soon as thoughts of checking on the pair (“Again, MOM?!”) enter your mind.

 What It Looks Like: You can’t actually see them because they turned off all the lights, but you can hear their eyes ferociously shifting from side to side, and it’s not pretty.

 Your teen has been moping, sighing, and dragging around the house for days.
 Yet when you attempt to talk to or console them, tiny shards of ice burst from their pupils straight into the skin between your fingers.
 We suggest refraining from eye contact during this time.